citusdata/citus/src/test/regress/citus_tests/query_generator/README.md

 interactiveMode: "when true, interactively prints generated ddls and queries.
 Otherwise, it writes them to configured files."
 ```

-## Goal of the Tool
-Tool supports a simple syntax to be useful to generate queries with different join orders.
-Main motivation for me to create the tool was to compare results of the generated queries for different [Citus](https://github.com/citusdata/citus) tables and Postgres tables.
-That is why we support a basic syntax for now.
-It can be extended to support different queries.

 ## Supported Operations
 It uses `commonColName` for any kind of target selection required for any supported query clause.